Michael Portnoy

 Michael Portnoy (born August 2, 1971) is an American visual artist, filmmaker, choreographer and performance artist.

-He calls himself a "Director of Behavior".
-He has been described in Art in America as "one of the most interesting performance artists anywhere", and by Artforum as "the great Absurdist".
+He has been described in Art in America as "one of the most interesting performance artists anywhere", and by Artforum as a "great Absurdist".

 Background and early work

 Portnoy was born in Washington, D.C., and studied comparative literature and creative writing at Vassar College and theater at the National Theater Institute at The Eugene O'Neill Theater Center.
-After moving to New York City, he formed several short-lived experimental theater groups and then began concentrating on solo performance.
-His early performance works, such as Gymnastics and Schizophrenia and 5teen3sy: Kicking Games of Lip, were antic and unpredictable, and characterized by dense language play, song and movement fragments and rapid transformations of character.
-In the mid 1990s, Portnoy regularly performed in venues such as Surf Reality and Luna Lounge's weekly show "Eating It", the epicenter of New York's alternative comedy scene.
-His wild and abstract theatrical performances, which occasionally interrupted and challenged other comedians on stage, prompted Time Out New York to describe him as "the bad boy of comedy", and the New York Post to dub him "the next Andy Kaufman".
-At the same time, Portnoy started working as a dancer for the New York choreographer Koosil-Ja Hwang, and as an actor.
-He also sang and performed his own operatic, electro-progressive-rock music as XAR, and with the band The Liquid Tapedeck.
+After moving to New York City, he formed several short-lived experimental theater groups before concentrating on solo performance.
+In the mid 1990s, Portnoy performed in venues such as Surf Reality and Luna Lounge's weekly show "Eating It".
+At the same time, Portnoy started working as a dancer for the New York choreographer Koosil-Ja Hwang.